Concussions have real-life consequences. Just ask Brad Ross.

 Not his lacrosse-playing future.
 That already was over.
 He retired before the 2013 Major League Lacrosse season, which would have been his fifth as a professional.

 After six months of urging from his fiancée, a college soccer coach who recognized post-concussion symptoms, Ross in April visited a neuropsychologist, Dr. Joel Becker.
 He put Ross through a series of exams, including an ImPACT test, widely used in sports.
 Becker assessed Ross' memory, ability to learn new information and if he could maintain attention and concentration.

 For someone like Ross — mid-20s, otherwise fit, well-educated with two degrees from Duke, where he was a two-time USILA Scholar All-American — a two-hour evaluation of neurocognitive functions did not resonate with his background.
 Nor did it match previous baseline tests.
 The doctor told Ross he could have suffered a concussion a week before his visit when, in fact, he hadn't played lacrosse in nearly a year.

 "For a talented young man with his achievement level, these findings were not OK," Becker said.
 "They were way out of sync for what we'd expect."

 Most concussions resolve themselves in 10 to 14 days, but a small percentage produce persistent symptoms, longer than a couple of months, although there is no consensus on how or why the chemistry of those brains remains abnormal while others may improve in similar circumstances.

-This article appears in the October
+This article appears in the October issue of

 » Lasting Impact: Brad Ross Story | The Facts